What We're About

 At the time of graduation, Moody College Honors Program students must have an overall GPA of at least 3.0 and a GPA in Moody College coursework of at least 3.4.
 Students who successfully complete the Moody College Honors Program requirements will receive special recognition at commencement.

 Being an honors student has more than its fair share of perks.
-All students admitted to the program as freshman are awarded a first-year scholarship and have priority for competitive scholarships for subsequent years.
-In addition, our honors students have access to unique opportunities for enrichment and support, such as mentoring with top faculty, and the chance to meet and network with special guests of the college and top professionals in the field of communication.
+Our honors students have access to unique opportunities for scholarships, enrichment, and support, such as mentoring with top faculty, and the chance to meet and network with special guests of the college and top professionals in the field of communication.

 Damon Young | Spring 2018